apache/druid/docs/tutorials/tutorial-jupyter-docker.md

 ### Start Jupyter and Druid

-Running Druid in Docker requires the `environment` file as well as the `DRUID_VERSION` environment variable.
-`DRUID_VERSION` references the Docker tag for the version of Druid to pull from the [Apache Druid Docker Hub](https://hub.docker.com/r/apache/druid/tags).
+Running Druid in Docker requires the `environment` file as well as an environment variable named `DRUID_VERSION`, which determines the version of Druid to use.
+The Druid version references the Docker tag to pull from the [Apache Druid Docker Hub](https://hub.docker.com/r/apache/druid/tags).

 In the same directory as `docker-compose.yaml` and `environment`, start the application: